coburnicus/ihea/content/news/podcast-breaking-barriers-accrediting-for-inclusion-with-dr-martha-mock.md

 url: https://weaveeducation.com/podcast/breaking-barriers-accrediting-for-inclusion-with-dr-martha-mock/
 source: weaveeducation.com
 author: Dr. Amy Dykens
-summary: On this episode, Dr. Martha Mock, professor and director of the Center for Disability and Education at University of Rochester and chair of Think College National Coordinating Center Accreditation Workgroup, joins us to share what the workgroup has been doing to develop and launch accrediting processes for these students.
+summary: <blockquote>On this episode, Dr. Martha Mock, professor and director of the Center for Disability and Education at University of Rochester and chair of Think College National Coordinating Center Accreditation Workgroup, joins us to share what the workgroup has been doing to develop and launch accrediting processes for these students.</blockquote>
 layout: layouts/page.njk
 tags: news
 ---